-For delicate fabrics, first wash in cold water.
-Then, rub glycerin into stain and leave for an hour or so to 'float' the stain off the affected area.
+For delicate fabrics first, wash in cold water.
+Then, rub glycerin into the stain and leave for an hour or so to 'float' the stain off the affected area.
 Then, wash out with detergent and warm water

 Treat non-washable materials carefully in order not to spread the stain.
 Leave glycerin for several hours then, sponge with liquid detergent and water.

 Remove Grass Stain

 If you get grass stains from working in the garden, or your kids from playing in the field, you know how tough it is to remove them.

 Next time you have this problem, try this method.